dialogue-host/requirements/README.md

 ## Core Principles

-Dialogue is thought out as a set of tools that are made and addapted to fulfill its *aim* described above.
-The following *core principles* clarify the manner in which it is done.
+*Core principles* clarify Dialogue's *aim* described above.
 They are fairly general but each highlights different aspects of the platform.
 See the [rationale section](#core-principles-rationale) for a detailed description of each principle.

 ### Tools

 - **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes to enable informed user participation and control.
 - **Modular**: Support community-driven development by building every interface and algorithm as swappable components that can be addapted by users to their specific needs.
-- **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
+- **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly align with the platform's *aim*.

 ### For All Humans

 - **Empathic**: Support peoples physical and mental well being, foster honesty, mutual respect and understanding, inclusiveness and constructive communication.
 - **Assertive**: Encourages people to stand up for their own needs and values, to confront differing opinions and ideas and promote moderation in the face of domination, harassment and instrumentalization.
 - **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, spoken languages, literacy and every other possibly hindering factor.
+- **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 - **Durable**: Ensure the platform's social and technical foundations remain viable and relevant for generations.
-- **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.

 ### To Collectively Think